 - Maximum stitch width of 9mm compared to regular 7mm

 - Up to 3MB of memory storage

-Ideal for: Perfect for Beginners for its low learning curve. #1 Bestseller Sewing and Embroidery Machine.
+Ideal for: Perfect for beginners thanks to its simple learning curve.
+The #1 bestselling sewing and embroidery machine.

-With Brother SE1900, the maximum embroidery area is 5” x 7” although this machine can use a multi-positional hoop (12” x 5”) for larger designs, unfortunately, it won’t work with an endless hoop.
+The Brother SE1900‘s maximum embroidery area is 5” x 7”, though it is compatible with larger multi-positional hoops (12” x 5”) for larger embroidery designs, unfortunately, it won’t work with an endless hoop.

-Maybe one of the reasons why this model has been a #1 Amazon’s bestseller for so long is the quality of embroidery that offers together with its low price.
+Maybe one of the reasons why this model has been a #1 Amazon’s bestseller for so long is the quality of the embroidery that it offers along with its low price.

 What is the difference between the SE1900 and the PE800?
-Embroidery-wise, they are just the same.
+Embroidery-wise, they are pretty much the same.
 On the sewing side, the PE800 is an embroidery-only machine while the SE1900 can also sew and has auto tension and My Custom Stitch.